-Hand warmers date back centuries to when the Japanese would use hot stones to warm their hands, says Keiko Ishikawa, a marketing manager of hand-warmer maker Mycoal USA.
+Hand warmers date back centuries to when people in Japan would use hot stones to warm their hands, says Keiko Ishikawa, a marketing manager at hand warmer maker Mycoal USA.
 Portable hand warmers filled with hot ash were the version that followed, she says.
 These days, you can buy a variety of hand warmers based on battery packs and lighter fuel, but disposable hand warmers rely entirely on chemistry.

-The absorbent material can be vermiculite, pulverized wood, or a superabsorbent polymer such as polyacrylate, or a silicon-based mineral called vermiculite.
+The absorbent material can be pulverized wood, a polymer such as polyacrylate, or a silicon-based mineral called vermiculite.
 It helps retain the moisture so that the reaction can occur.
 The activated carbon helps to evenly disperse the heat produced, which can average 135 °F.

 To lengthen the time a hand warmer lasts, some companies opt to increase the amount of iron in the packet, Vergona says.